Feature Extraction

 Generate Mesh - Creates 3D mesh features of the extracted tree canopies.

-Reclassify by Height - Extracted trees can be assigned one of 3 lidar classifications: Low, Medium, or High Vegetation.
+Reclassify Individual Trees by Height - Extracted trees can be assigned one of 3 lidar classifications: Low, Medium, or High Vegetation.
 Use the Medium and High options to set the minimum thresholds.
 Trees taller than these set values will be assigned the corresponding classification.
 All trees shorter than the Medium threshold will be assigned "Low Vegetation".

 Pole Extraction Settings